Chi-Ruei/unity-ros/Unity/README.md

+# Oculus-VR-locobot
+In this project, you can oculus VR information from windows unity on laptp to ununtu ros on Locobot,and it's bilateral.

+# GMU-ROS
+In this project, contains the unity virtual environment built by GMU, and combines with ros sharp, which can directly communicate with ubuntu ros.
 # Unity-ROS
 In this project, I have already packaged unity3d and ros into docker.
 You can open unity directly in docker and communicate with the robot through ros.